rsm-gh/akbl/README.md

                        colors: list[Tuple[str, str]],
                        speed: int = 50) -> bool:
         """
-            Change all the light zones, with the morph mode.
-Each color pair of the list will be set in all the zones, and it will create a gradient from the first color, to the second color, depending on the speed.
+            Change all the light areas, with the morph mode.
+Each color pair of the list will be set in all the areas, and it will create a gradient from the first color, to the second color, depending on the speed.

             :param list[tuple(str, str)] colors: A list of lists containing two values of Hex colors.
-            :param int speed: Speed for switching each zone to the next color, 1 =< speed >= 256.
+            :param int speed: Speed for switching each areaitem to the next color, 1 =< speed >= 256.
         """
 ```